andreaamasio/To-Do-List/README.md

 # Restaurant_page
 All done with javascript.
-Use of Webpack
+Use of Webpack, SOLID principles